bougou/sendhttp/README.md

   Items []Movie `json:"items"`
 }

-func NewListMoviesResponse() *ListMoviesResonse{
+// define a function to create a business response object func NewListMoviesResponse() *ListMoviesResonse{
   return &ListMoviesResonse{
-    // Must init the BaseResponse, or else you might encounter runtime nil pointer panic
+    // Note, MUST init the BaseResponse, or else you might encounter runtime nil pointer panic
     BaseResponse: sendhttp.NewBaseResponse(),

     // init other fields if necessary